Ravanger/freecodecamp_build-a-tic-tac-toe-game/README.md

 **User Story:** My game will reset as soon as it's over so I can play again.

 **User Story:** I can choose whether I want to play as X or O.

-When you are finished, include a link to your project on CodePen and click the "I've completed this challenge" button.